deepthought84/win11-on-lvm/README.md

 Back on your main system:

-Assuming the Windows running in virt-manager is setup, now is time to configure it, add your GPU-Devices (like GPU and GPU Audio) in virt-manager, but do not start the VM.
+Assuming the Windows running in virt-manager is setup, now is time to configure it, add your GPU-Devices (like GPU and GPU Audio) and USB-Controller in virt-manager, but do not start the VM.
 Add the resources that makes sense, I gave the machine all CPU-Cores and all system memory, minus 2 G (should be able to tweak this further but this is a safe  value).
-Do not add USB-Devices yet, as they might have different enumerators in the hypervisor system, we will get to this later.

 Dump the xml-File with virsh and copy it into the hypervisor
 ```
 virsh dumpxml skoll > skoll.xml